Welcome from Rob

 My first and most important job is serving you.
 Here are some ways I can help.

-Currently, burdensome regulations are hindering shovel-ready projects from providing broadband access to unserved populations and throughout the country.
-By streamlining our federal permitting processes, we can help better connect the more than 23 million Americans with little or no access to broadband, to the digital economy.
-Closing the digital divide is the key to lifting up countless communities and populations in unserved areas.
+Burdensome regulations hinder shovel-ready projects from providing broadband access to unserved populations and throughout the country.
+I am a proud cosponsor of the Broadband Permitting Modernization Act, a package of commonsense, cost-effective legislative proposals advanced to modernize broadband permitting on federal lands.
+By streamlining our federal permitting process, we can help better connect more than 23 million Americans currently with little or no access to broadband to the digital economy.
+Closing the digital divide is the key to lifting up countless communities in unserved areas.